Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Resource Allocation Approaches in Business Processes

-In this subsection, we explore \emph{RQ1: What are the targeted resource allocation goals and capabilities?} To do so, we investigate the resource allocation capabilities supported in literature, followed by the used allocation principles (i.e., pull vs. push).
-Furthermore, the targeted optimization goals are categorized and presented.
+In this subsection, \emph{RQ1: What are the targeted resource allocation goals and capabilities?} is explored.
+To do so, we present the results regarding the resource allocation capabilities supported in the literature, followed by targeted optimization goals.

-Figure~\ref{fig:capability} shows how many studies support the different resource allocation capabilities.
-Thereby, four resource allocation capabilities can be differentiated (relations as |tasks|-to-|resources|): \begin{itemize} \item 1-to-1 allocation, where one resource is assigned to exactly one task; \item many-to-1 allocation, where the capacity of a resource is greater one, and several tasks can be assigned to it; \item 1-to-many allocation, where a team of resources is assigned to a task to solve it; and \item many-to-many allocation, where a team of resources is assigned to a set of tasks. \end{itemize} The concrete studies supporting a certain capability are given in Table~\ref{tab:studies}.
+Figure~\ref{fig:capability} shows how many studies support the different resource allocation capabilities \luise{based on Definition~\ref{def:RA}} .
+Thereby, \luise{three} resource allocation capabilities can be differentiated (relations as |tasks|-to-|resources|): \begin{itemize} \item 1-to-1 allocation, where one resource is assigned to exactly one task; \item 1-to-many allocation, where a team of resources is assigned to one task; and \item many-to-1 allocation, where the capacity of a resource is greater than one, and thus, several tasks can be assigned to it. \end{itemize} The concrete studies supporting a certain capability are given in Table~\ref{tab:studies}.
 Most studies support an assignment of one resource to one task.
-Eight studies support the 1-to-many allocations where one task is assigned to multiple resources.
-Some of these studies simply consider the possibility of having more than one resource assigned to a task, and the assigned resources self-select which one completes the task.
-In contrast, others support the creation of (possibly high-performing) teams for a task~\cite{kumar2013optimal,zhao2020human}.
-Furthermore, six studies consider that resources can have capacities greater than one, or that it is better for resources to work on similar or related tasks in sequence, and in either case support many-to-1 allocations where multiple tasks are allocated to one resource.
-Finally, two studies also allow many-to-many allocations where an arbitrary set of tasks can be assigned to an arbitrary set of resources.

-A majority of the identified resource allocation approaches follow a \emph{push}-principle as shown in Table~\ref{tab:studies}, where tasks are allocated to resources with the assumption that a resource works on this task as soon as it is available.
-Seven studies follow the \emph{pull}-principle, whereby tasks are added to a worklist of the resource.
-The resource can then decide how to organize the tasks on their worklist.
-For example, Barba et al.~\cite{barba2013user} focus on resource allocation in knowledge-intensive processes and provide knowledge workers a prioritization of tasks, on which to work first, but the workers are still free to choose.
-Three studies support both principles, such that one of the two principles can be selected and implemented in the process execution environment.
+For example, \citet{doerner2006enriched} represent the business process as a Petri net and resources as tokens on resource-places in the net. \ingo{Depending on whether there is an arc from a resource-place to a transition and/or vice versa, a firing transition (representing an activity execution) consumes and/or produces \textit{at most one} resource token.
+Hence, this approach offers 1-to-1 allocation.}